Chapter 3772-29 Debt Transactions

 (F) If the commission denies approval of a debt transaction, the casino operator may not enter into that debt transaction.

-(H) The casino operator shall provide the commission copies of any amendments or proposed amendments to a debt transaction previously approved under this rule, and any material change, as determined by the commission, to the debt transaction shall be subject to further commission approval.
+(H) The casino operator shall provide the commission copies of any proposed amendments to a debt transaction previously approved under this rule.
+Any material change, as determined by the commission, to the previously approved debt transaction shall be subject to further commission approval.